peter88213/novelyst/docs/help/part_menu.md

 You can add a part to the tree with **Part > Add**.
 - The new part is placed at the next free position after the selection, if possible.
-- Otherwise, the new part is placed at the beginning of the "Book" tree.
+- Otherwise, the new part is placed at the beginning of the "Book" branch.
 - The new part has an auto-generated title.
 You can change it in the right pane.

 ---